When you are in the mood to jazz up your dessert, just add a strawberry coulis, and see the transformation.

-Strain through a sieve where you should end up with a bright red smooth sauce.
+At this stage you should end up with a bright red smooth sauce, concentrated and delicious.

-You can also use frozen strawberries to make this coulis.
+You can use both fresh or frozen strawberries to make this simple strawberry sauce.

-Starting with high heat and turning to a medium heat once simmering, stirring occasionally until the strawberries are stewed.
+Starting with high heat and turning to a medium heat once simmering, stir occasionally until the strawberries are stewed.

-Strain and cool, or serve hot over cake, or other dessert.
+Strain and cool, or serve hot over cake, or other desserts.

 How to Use It